sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used as the base for markup text.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
 - [Bootstrap](https://getbootstrap.com/) - Used for responsive, mobile first projects design
+- [Javascript](https://www.javascript.com/) - Used for sending emails with EmailJS

 Back to [top](#TableOfContents)